VegaDeftwing/OpGuidesHugoSrc/content/Music/m8-musicsoft.md

 [Swatches](https://patches.zone/max-for-live/swatches) - Easily recolor everything in Ableton Live

 [Clyphx old, free version](https://github.com/ldrolez/clyphx-live10) & [Clyphx Pro](https://isotonikstudios.com/product/clyphx-pro/) - Scripting Language for live, seriously recomend this one.
-Paid version is **$43.33**
+Paid version is **$43.33**, not sure it supports the latest live or is getting worked on?

 {{< best >}}[Magenta Studio](https://www.ableton.com/en/blog/magenta-studio-free-ai-tools-ableton-live/) - AI based MIDI generator for live.
 Honestly spits out some really good progressions.
 Can do drums, extent what you've writen for a melody, and a lot more.
 Tons of fun.{{< /best >}}